 Scott Branks Del Llano (Fiction & Nonfiction) is a poet, story teller, and avid traveler.
 He grew up in Colombia where he was raised among indigenous peoples.
 He completed his PhD in Humanities at University of Texas at Dallas.
 He teaches creative writing and coordinates peace and global human rights programs.
 His poetry, fiction, and non-fiction are published in various education monographs, Sojourn, and Reunion: The Dallas Review for which he served as artistic editor.
 He is writing a novel, Song of Managraça, set near his home in the forested dunes of the Indian Ocean in Mozambique where he spends summers writing, reveling in nature, and contributing to the local community.

 Timothy Dyke (Fiction & Poetry) lives with parrots in Honolulu, Hawaii.
 He teaches high school students and writes poems, essays and stories.
 In 2012, he earned an MFA in Creative Writing from the University of Arizona.
 His chapbook, Awkward Hugger, was published by Tinfish Press in 2015.
 Tinfish just released his newest collection of linked prose poems, Atoms of Muses, in March.
 He just completed a collection of stories, Adventures in Trumpville and Other Stories, and is currently working in multiple genres.
-Timothy is also leading a TWH Genre Lab in Poetry this year, called "The Poet's Prose: Writing between the genres."
+Timothy is also leading a TWH Genre Lab (inclusive of all three genres) this year, called "The Poet's Prose: Writing between the genres."

 Pete Follansbee (Poetry) earned his MFA in Poetry from The University of Iowa Writers’ Workshop.
 His poems have appeared in The North American Review, The Iowa Journal of Literary Studies, Pavement Magazine, and The Georgetown Review.
 During the spring of 2014, Pete attended a session of The Colrain Manuscript Conference, and in June of 2015, he attended The Writer’s Hotel.
 After growing up in New England and living in Iowa for five years, Pete now lives and teaches in Richmond, Virginia.